c1270/models/official/nlp/docs/faq.md

 Conditional computation
-is an AI model architecture where specific sections of the computational graph are activated based on input conditions.
-Models following this paradigm demonstrate efficiency, especially with increased model capacity or reduced inference latency.
+is an AI model architecture where specific sections of the computational graph are activated based on input conditions. pre-trained_Models following this paradigm demonstrate efficiency, especially with increased model capacity or reduced inference latency.